 Seán Maguire to miss World Cup playoffs against Denmark

-Derby defender Richard Keogh also in doubt after picking up injury in Derby defeat
+Derby defender Richard Keogh suffers thigh injury early in defeat to Reading

 Sean Maguire of Preston North End in action against Aston Villa at Deepdale.
 Photograph: Nathan Stirk/Getty Images